 A fast-growing lawsuit in the Eastern District of Pennsylvania has been filed against the NFL by nearly 4,000 former football players.
 They claim that the NFL “propagated its own industry-funded and falsified research to support its position” that athletes cannot receive long-term brain damage from playing football.
-The league’s highest medical experts have for years denied the risk of long-term brain injury in their players, despite the fact that the NFL’s retirement board has awarded at least three former players disability benefits for brain damage.
+The league’s highest medical experts have for years denied the risk of long-term brain injury in their players, even though the NFL’s retirement board has awarded at least three former players long-term disability benefits for brain damage.

 In a letter written May 8, 2000, NFL retirement plan director Sarah E. Gaunt wrote, “The Retirement Board determined that Mr. Webster’s disability arose while he was an Active Player… [Medical Reports] indicate that his disability is the result of head injuries he suffered as a football player with the Pittsburgh Steelers and Kansas City Chiefs.”